cqse/teamscale-build-breaker/README.md

 Running the native image only with --help/--version returns the help message/version of the native image.

+## Jenkins integration

+To use this tool in a Jenkins pipeline, define a pipeline stage such as the following:

+    pipeline {
+        agent any

+        stages {
+            stage ('Teamscale Analysis') {
+                steps {
+                    script {
+                        def statusCode = sh returnStatus: true, script:'/path/to/teamscale-buildbreaker --project=...' if (statusCode == 0) {
+                            currentBuild.result = 'SUCCESS';
+                            currentBuild.description = 'Teamscale analysis passed successfully';
+                        } else if (statusCode == 1) {
+                            currentBuild.result = 'FAILURE';
+                            currentBuild.description = 'Teamscale analysis detected rule violations';
+                        } else if (statusCode == 2) {
+                            currentBuild.result = 'FAILURE';
+                            currentBuild.description = 'Teamscale analysis detected warnings';
+                        } else if (statusCode < 0) {
+                            currentBuild.result = 'UNSTABLE';
+                            currentBuild.description = 'Could not fetch analysis result from Teamscale (internal error)';
+                        } else {
+                            currentBuild.result = 'UNSTABLE';
+                            currentBuild.description = 'Unknown status code ' + statusCode;
+                        }
+                    }
+                }
+            }
+        }
+    }

+Please adapt the path according to your installation and set the parameters of the call as explained in the "Usage" section of this document.

+On a Jenkins Windows installation, use `bat` instead of `sh` to call the tool.
+Feel free to adapt the build results and descriptions according to your needs, e.g. you might break the build instead of setting it to unstable in case of an internal error of the tool if you like.

 ## Building the Native Image

 **Prerequisites**